DaRi1925/JPEG_to_Array_for_Arduino_ESP32/README.md

 2. In the graphical interface that appears, click the "Select Image" button and choose a JPEG or PNG file.

-3. The program will convert the image and save the data array in image_array.txt.
+3. The program will convert the image and save the data array in `image_array.txt`.

 4. Open `image_array.txt`, copy the array, and paste it into your Arduino/ESP32 sketch to display the image on your TFT screen.